valentinoPereira/beta-registration-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.

+## To use this project

+1) Clone the repository.
+2) Navigate to the project folder and run "npm install".
+3) The dependencies will take a while to install, once done, run "npm start" command.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.